Five imports we love to see in the PBA Commissioner’s Cup again - FOX Sports Asia

 Denzel Bowles

-His endearing moment in the league is the two free throws that he knocked down to send Game Seven of the 2012 PBA Commissioner’s Cup to overtime.
+Who can forget the two free throws that he knocked down to send Game Seven of the 2012 PBA Commissioner’s Cup to overtime?
 Bowles and the B-Meg Llamados eventually won the game behind the Best Import awardee’s 39 points and 21 rebounds.
-He returned to the San Mig Coffee Mixers the following year and in 2015 when the Purefoods Star Hotshots released Daniel Orton.
+The high-flying reinforcement returned to the San Mig Coffee Mixers the following year and the year after when the Purefoods Star Hotshots released Daniel Orton.

 The former James Madison University standout had a third stint with the franchise but was released due to personal reasons.
 He was about to play for the TNT KaTropa last year but did not pass a physical and was dropped.
 Despite a lengthy Commissioner’s Cup career, Bowles is just 29 years old and at the prime of his playing years.
 Any PBA team will benefit from his explosiveness to the hoop and workhorse ethic.